sudeengin/DnDbug/README.md

 2. Start the development server: `npm run dev`
 3. Start the API server: `node server.js`

-The application will use mock data if no OpenAI API key is provided, and real AI-generated content when the API key is configured.
+The application requires an OpenAI API key to function.
+Without it, the system will return appropriate error messages.